The author had a friend who suffered from an addiction to online gaming, which inspired her to research the topic and write this article.

 You call your boss and tell him that you woke up very sick this morning.
-“Again?” he asks, “One more sick day from you, and I’m going to have to let you go!”.
+“Again?” he asks, “One more sick day from you, and I’m going to have to let you go!”
 You go back to your computer and continue to play.
 A glance at the clock on your computer desk brings you back to reality.
 It is now 2:38 pm.
 Oops.
 What meant to be an hour or two of gaming has yet again turned into another binge.
 This is the life of an online video game addict.

 Software developers should reveal the potential dangers associated with the games, like how the games have a possible addictive nature.
 Perhaps these programs need to have labels that warn of possible health consequences.
 The labels would be similar to the labels that law requires tobacco companies to place on their cigarettes.
 Public awareness should encourage members of society to be aware of the personal consequences of excessive gaming.

 At the end of his life, Shawn Woolley continually clocked over 12 hours a day on his computer.
 Woolly attempted to sue game developer Sony Online for neglecting to place warning labels on their games. [ii] Since her son’s death in 2002, Wooly has founded and maintained a website, Online Gamers Anonymous, http://www.olganon.org, where gaming addicts and their friends and family can find support.

-Another suicide includes of the death of a 13 year old.
-In 2004, Zhang Xiaoyi died after he jumped off of a 24-story building, re-enacting a scene from the online game “World of Warcraft.[iii]
-In 2005, a 28-year-old South Korean man died of heart failure after playing the game “StarCraft” for 50 straight hours in a gaming café.
+Another suicide includes the death of a 13-year-old.
+In 2004, Zhang Xiaoyi died after he jumped off of a 24-story building, re-enacting a scene from the online game World of Warcraft.[iii]
+In 2005, a 28-year-old South Korean man died of heart failure after playing the game StarCraft for 50 straight hours in a gaming café.
 His only breaks were to use the bathroom and take quick naps. [iv] An addicted gamer in Shanghai was convicted of murder after killing another gamer who borrowed and then sold a virtual object within an online role-playing game (RPG). [v]

-These cases represent the perils of extreme addiction to online gaming, however, there are dangers which are not as obvious.
-There are many records/instances of divorce, job loss and failed academics.
+These cases represent the perils of extreme addiction to online gaming; however, there are dangers that are not as obvious.
+There are many records/instances of divorce, job loss, and failed academics.